celinawong21/WF-ML-Model/README.md

 ## Modeling Using Stacked Data
 ### Overview of Time Series Horizon
-* The predictive loan default model utilizes a time series horizon approach.
+* The predictive loan default model utilizes a paneled approach with horizons representing different periods in time across the entire dataset.
+For the purposes of this project and code, the paneled data will be referred to as time series data.
   * The model aims to forecast the probability of a loan defaulting at a future time (t) based on historical information available up to a snapshot time (s), where s < t.
   * All available information up to time s is utilized, resulting in pairs of snapshots and forecasts, which constitute stacked data.
   * Each row is duplicated 24 times to predict default probability over the subsequent 24-month period (sample table below).